-Welcome to the University of Central Florida College of Medicine/HCA Emergency Medicine Residency
+Welcome to the University of Central Florida College of Medicine/HCA GME Consortium Emergency Medicine Residency of Greater Orlando!

-Our combination of dedicated faculty and staff, a well-respected hospital and outstanding medical school support will provide you a comprehensive education in Emergency Medicine.
-It’s an education that will prepare you for the changing face of EM and the ability to practice wherever you choose and in whatever situation you find yourself.
+Our academic community hybrid program consisting of a well-respected hospital and outstanding medical school will provide you an excellent education in Emergency Medicine.
+It’s an education that will prepare you for the changing face of EM and the ability to practice in any environment.

 Thank you for your interest in our program.
 We will be delighted to meet you.